bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Credits: @alegotardo @bitmover-studio @brenorb @kuthullu @ninjastic @sabotag3x @Trimegistus

-1. Words can be uniquely determined typing the first 4 characters.
+1. Words can be uniquely determined by typing the first 4 characters.
 2. No accents or special characters.
 3. No complex verb forms.
 4. No plural words, unless there's no singular form.